Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Discussion

-\paragraph{Advantages} Some of the advantages of using NFDM were outlined in Section~\ref{sec:intro}.
-In short, all deterministic distortions (SPM, XPM, FWM, ISI and interference) are zero for all users of a multiple-user network. \paragraph{Disadvantages} \begin{enumerate} \item NFDM critically relies on the integrability of the channel.
+\paragraph{Aplicable only to Perfectly Integrable Models} NFDM critically relies on the integrability of the channel.
 Loss, higher-order dispersion, and other perturbations caused by filters and communication equipment not taken into account in this study contribute to deviations from integrability.
-There are, however, several reasons to believe that the overall channel from the transmitter to the receiver can still be close to an integrable channel: \begin{enumerate} \item Using Raman amplification, the effects of loss are minimal (indeed traded with noise perturbation). \item The NFT is applicable as long as the system can support soliton transmission.
+There are, however, several reasons to believe that the overall channel from the transmitter to the receiver can still be close to an integrable channel: \begin{itemize} \item Using Raman amplification, the effects of loss are minimal (and indeed are traded with noise perturbation). \item The NFT is applicable as long as the system can support soliton transmission.
 Solitons have been implemented in practice in the presence of communication equipment (filters, multiplexers, analog-to-digital (A/D) converters, etc).
 This is an indicator that the overall channel is still nearly integrable. \item Mathematically one has stability results for solitons \cite{tao2009soliton}.
-A soliton passing through a filter might be slightly distorted, but it re-organizes its shape so as to revert back to its original shape (or to form a soliton living nearby in the complex plane). \item Considering that the performance of the WDM method degrades asymptotically with $\text{SNR}$, it may be worthwhile to investigate NFDM, and identify and minimize the perturbations of integrability. \end{enumerate} \item The nonlinear Fourier coefficients at the receiver are calculated using $\bigo(n)$ operations per nonlinear frequency, where $n$ is the number of signal samples in time.
-In contrast with with the $\bigo(n\log n)$ complexity of the FFT, the complexity of an $n$-point NFT is, at present, $\bigo(n^2)$ (assuming a fixed number of Newton steps are needed in the case of discrete frequencies).
-The complexity of the transmitter can be even higher.
-As a result, the NFT is currently computationally difficult to implement or sometimes to simulate.
-It is therefore of interest to develop faster algorithms. \item Optical or electrical signal processing of $N$-solitons and their required hardware (\eg , A/Ds) may not be as simple as those in linear systems.
-The NFT decoder typically requires signal samples at increments smaller than the Nyquist period.
-An interpolation step may be needed to find all the necessary data. \end{enumerate}
+A soliton passing through a filter might be slightly distorted, but it re-organizes its shape so as to revert back to its original shape (or to form a soliton with a nearby discrete spectrum in the complex plane). \item Considering that the performance of the WDM method degrades asymptotically with \SNR , it may be worthwhile to identify sources of perturbations to integrability in NFDM and minimize them.
+This way, rather than engineering the channel to be linear, the near-integrable channel is engineered to be integrable, so as to support its natural nonlinear modes, which characteristically tend to form in the medium. \end{itemize}